-Today, with over 700,000 alumni worldwide, Birthright Israel is the largest Jewish educational organization and the largest esucational tourism organization in the world.
+Today, with over 750,000 alumni worldwide, Birthright Israel is the largest Jewish educational organization and the largest esucational tourism organization in the world.

 The gift of a Birthright Israel trip is made possible thanks to the generous support of many sources, including the State of Israel, the program’s founders and other philanthropists, the Jewish Federation system and Keren Hayesod, the Jewish Agency for Israel, parents of trip participants, alumni of the program, and thousands of individuals donors from around the world who believe in our mission.

 In North America, Birthright Israel Foundation raises the necessary funds thanks to 30,000+ donors each year, to ensure that Birthright Israel remains a gift to young Jewish adults for years to come.

 Birthright Israel aims to ensure a vibrant future of the Jewish people by strengthening Jewish identity, Jewish communities and connections with Israel via a trip to Israel for the majority of Jewish young adults from around the world.

 Our hope is that our trips motivate young people to continue to explore their Jewish identity and support for Israel and maintain long-lasting connections with the Israelis they meet on their trip.
 We encourage our alumni to take active roles in Jewish organizations and to participate in follow-up activities worldwide.